kubepack/kubepack/docs/guides/scenario-8.md

    - Last, commit our changes to git repository.

 2. Now, I write a pod yaml, you can see it [here](https://raw.githubusercontent.com/kubepack/kubepack/master/docs/_testdata/test-8/pod.yaml).
 In this pod, our above git repository mounted as volume path.
 Image [a8uhnf/git-mount:1.0.0](https://hub.docker.com/r/a8uhnf/git-mount/tags/) checks the mounted path.
-If there is an `_outlook` folder then it'll apply `$ kubectl apply -R -f <_outlook folder path>`.
+If there is an `manifest/output` folder then it'll apply `$ kubectl apply -R -f <manifest/output folder path>`.

 ## Step by Step Guide

 First, create a git repository

 Create a `manifest.yaml` file in your git repository.
-Your manifest.yaml file will look like below.
+Your `manifest.yaml` file will look like below.

 ```console
     $ cat manifest.yaml